 CARTA dictates that security friction be continuously assessed and implemented as a balance to the actual risk of a breach.
 Yet email security has a reputation for being inheritently static.
 DLP rules are applied from static libraries and, often, encryption is either switched on or switched off.
-Recipient authentication, meanwhile, is applied in "one-size-fits-all" methods relying on either weak one-time passwords or user enrollment schemes.
+Recipient authentication, meanwhile, is applied in 'one-size-fits-all' methods relying on either weak one-time passwords or user enrolment schemes.

 In its recent Market Guide for Email Security, Gartner recommends that customers adopt a CARTA approach to email security - but is it possible to bring these two apparent opposites together?

-At Egress, we prioritize a people-centric approach to security, which ultimately looks to wrap protection around users as they carry out their day-to-day tasks and provide a safety net when, inevitably, mistakes happen as they share data via email.
-In addition, because this approach is based on using technology to detect anomalous behaviors, it can also be used to detect and prevent malicious data breaches (that "trusted" employee exfiltrating information).
+At Egress, we prioritise a people-centric approach to security, which ultimately looks to wrap protection around users as they carry out their day-to-day tasks and provide a safety net when, inevitably, mistakes happen as they share data via email.
+In addition, because this approach is based on using technology to detect anomalous behaviours, it can also be used to detect and prevent malicious data breaches (that 'trusted' employee exfiltrating information).

 What's more, this is closely affiliated with the CARTA methodology.
 In the context of email security, a CARTA approach requires a continuous assessment of the risk of an actual data breach as sensitive content is shared across potentially untrusted networks and applying appropriate protection as those risks change, and Egress implements a CARTA-inspired approach to email data protection by following these five steps: